Ma-Marcinowski/Verificational-Model/README.md

 * #### 1.5.1.
 Analogous to v0.4, however:

-     * No cross-databases pairs are generated;
+     * No cross-databases pairs are generated, i.e. negative instances of cross databases image pairs, such that for any given `xy` pair, an `x` belongs to CVL testset and `y` to IAM testset;

      * Thresholding to zero ???;

      * Because thresholding of empty patches by mean pixel value proved ineffective over time, another more subtle method is applied, i.e. any given patch is multiplied by a filter matrix (vide `Examples` folder) and accepted if the sum of all it's elements is higher than a zero.
-It has to be noted that ultimately four filters are applied, therefore any given patch has to pass the threshold on the basis of every given filter separately;
+It has to be noted that ultimately five filters are applied, therefore any given patch has to pass the threshold on the basis of every given filter;

 ### 1.6.
 Preprocessing v0.6 (CVL and IAM database, ??? images)